pratham-developer/Quiz-Auto-Clicker/README.md

 # Quiz-Auto-Clicker
-An auto clicker for quizes.
+An auto clicker for quizzes.